 • the island of Ischia and the Sorgeto Bay in Campania, the extraordinary beauty of a thermal ground surrounded by the deep blue of the Tyrrhenian Sea.

-8. Sirente Velino Park, Abruzzo: all the wellness of the balsamic paths
+8. Sirente Velino Park, Abruzzo: all the wellness of the aromatic paths

 🥇 Visit Italy’s brand partnership

-Deep in the heart of Abruzzo, just 100 km away from the capital, the protected expanse of the Sirente Velino Park stands out against the majestic landscape of the Apennines as the most authentic Green Heart of Europe, as well as one of top wellness destinations in Italy.
+Just 100 km from Rome, the protected expanse of the Sirente Velino Park in Abruzzo is the most authentic Green Heart of Europe and one of the best wellness destinations in Italy.

-With over 54,000 hectares of wilderness between Sirente and Velino massifs, a territory dotted with twenty-two villages and over 500 km of hiking and cycling trails, the Park presents itself as the Europe's first green community offering travelers sustainable and immersive exploration experiences, with a keen focus on outdoor activities that can have a positive impact on health and wellness.
+Covering over 54,000 hectares of wild nature between the Sirente and Velino massifs, twenty-two villages, and more than 500 km of hiking trails and cycling routes, the park stands as Europe’s first “green community”, featuring immersive experiences that can have a positive impact on health and wellbeing.

-Since June 2024 Sirente Velino has also been acknowledged as First Europe’s Park of the Villages of Breathing, an initiative that highlights virtuous destinations committed to sustainable development and tourism, enhancing overall air quality, and planning and implementing policies to protect the natural environment and the local community.
+Since June 2024, Sirente Velino has also been acknowledged as the first Park of Breathing in Europe, an initiative that highlights virtuous destinations committed to sustainable development and tourism, enhancing overall air quality, and planning and implementing policies to protect the natural environment and the local community.

 What to expect:

-• The most convenient village to stay is Celano, full of accommodations and cultural and historical attractions such as Piccolomini Castle, easily reachable by car just after the specific exit from the A25 highway, then continuing on the SS696; further along the same road, you will also find Ovindoli, Rovere and Rocca di Mezzo.
+• The most convenient village to stay is Celano, full of accommodations and cultural and historical attractions such as Piccolomini Castle.
+It's easily reachable by car just after the specific exit from the autostrada A25, then continuing on the SS696; further along the same road, you will also find Ovindoli, Rovere and Rocca di Mezzo.

-7. Viterbo and Tuscia, Lazio: absolute relax by history and thermal waters
+7. Viterbo and Tuscia, Lazio: absolute relaxation between history and thermal waters

-Viterbo, the famous City of the Popes (named Luminous Destinations 2026) and the entire Tuscia region as a whole represent a highly prestigious destination for travelers seeking the perfect combination of relaxation, mental and physical regeneration and cultural enrichment.
+Viterbo, the famous City of the Popes (named Luminous Destinations 2026) and the entire Tuscia region represent a highly prestigious destination for travelers seeking the perfect combination of relaxation, mental and physical regeneration and cultural enrichment.

 What to expect: